Satanic Ritual Abuse (SRA)

 Current status of belief in SRA:

-Belief in SRA by professionals is currently almost non-existent everywhere in English
+Belief in SRA by professionals is currently quite rare everywhere in English

 speaking countries, particularly in the U.S. and Canada.

-By 2010 it will probably be essentially defunct worldwide, except:
+By 2010, it became essentially defunct worldwide, except:

 victims of recovered memory therapy who are still plagued with false memories of